abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene_overview.rst

     ..  [#dimensions_limit] Well, as many as your memory allows.

     The transit values can be constant, defined with callbacks, vectors or matrices.
+    You can represent any quantities along routes with *dimensions* but not only.
+For instance, *capacities* and *time windows* can be modelled with *dimensions*.
     We'll play with dimensions in the next chapter when we'll try to solve the the :ref:`Capacitated Vehicle Routing Problem <chapter_vrp_with_constraints>`.